The Jetset Society

 Quick orientation in 60 seconds

-What usually matters first when planning the music.
+What usually matters first when planning wedding music.

 What atmosphere do you want?

-More elegant and stylish, or later clearly focused on the party and the dance floor?
-This decision shapes almost everything else.
+More elegant, emotional and stylish – or later clearly focused on the party and the dance floor?
+This decision shapes the lineup, repertoire, volume and schedule.

 Which parts of the day should be accompanied live?